openbase/bco.website/www/developer/addon/bco-persistence.md

        * INFLUXDB_TOKEN → Token with read and write access to your database

-    When you log into your chonograph interface (default: http://localhost:9999 ), you will find your tokens here:
+    When you log into your Chronograf interface (default: http://localhost:9999 ), you will find your tokens here:

     ![influxd_token](/images/influxd_token.png)